joshuacubas/Project1-BlackJack/README.md

 ### Losing

-- If a hand's total score is worth over 21, you automatically lose
+- If dealer hand's total score is worth over 21, yours is under, you lose
-- if another hand is worth more
+- if your hand goes over 21, and dealer's does not, you lose
 #
 #
 # Gameplay
 #
-1. The games starts by randomizing 52 cards in a deck.
+1. The games starts by adding 52 cards into a deck.
-2. User(s) is prompted with a choice of having one or two players.
-This allows for one or two users to play against the dealer(computer).
+2. Two player's hands and dealer hand are dealt.
-3. Each player start off with ten tokens, and chooses to places their bets.
+3. Each player start off with one hundred tokens, and chooses to places their bets.
-4. Each player is dealt two cards face up, dealer is dealt one card face up one card face down.
+4. Each player is dealt two cards face up.
-5. Player one chooses "stand" and end turn, "hit" and accept another card and repeat card choice, "double down" and place an additional bet up to the value of the first bet and end turn.
+5. Player two chooses "hit" and accept another card, may choose to do so multiple times, and/or "stay" and ends turn.
-6. Player ones total hand score is added up and displayed after each card choice.
-If score ever goes over 21, player One loses and the player 2 if playing , or if not, dealer plays next
+6. If total hand score ever goes over 21, player One 'busts' and the next player, if none the dealer, plays next.
-7. If player 2 is playing, player 2 has the same route to play through.
+7. once player player two's turn is over, player two's hit/stay buttons will dissapear and player one's hit/stay buttons will appear next.
+Once player one's turn end, player one's hit/stay buttons will dissapear.
-8. Dealer's turn begins.
-Dealers second card is revealed. if dealers hand is under 12, dealer draws an additional card, if dealers hand is between 12 and 17 Dealer will randomly choose to "hit" or "stand".
+8. Dealer's turn begins.If dealer's hand is under 12, dealer draws an additional card, if dealers hand is between 12 and 17 Dealer willchoose to "hit".
 If dealers hand is worth 18 or higher, dealer will choose to "stand".
 The dealers choice will cycle until breaking over 21 or having chosen to "stand"
 9. If either player player has a BlackJack, and the dealer does not, player(s) beat the dealer and win.
 10. Winning bets are doubled and added to winners banks, and deducted from losers banks
 11. When player/dealer runs out of tokens to bet, the game is over and no more hands can be played.